Iyyanar22009120/EX-No.4.1.-CUT-SECTION-OF-SOLIDS/README.md

-# EX No.5.1.DESIGN THE 3D MODEL AS PROVIDED AND CONVERT TO ORTHOGRAPHIC VIEW
+# EX No.4.1.
+CUT SECTION OF SOLIDS
 ## DATE:
 ## AIM
 To create the solid model from given drawing and section the solid model